iltommi/qdb-documentation/source/concepts/performance.rst

 Memory management
 =====================================================

-wrpme uses various custom memory allocators that are multithread-friendly.
+quasardb uses various custom memory allocators that are multithread-friendly.
 The most important optimization is that allocations are reduced to the minimum and that the stack is used whenever possible.

 If the allocation cannot be avoided, the zero-copy architecture makes sure no cycle is wasted duplicating data, unless it causes contention.